 Tennessee doesn’t allow you to have more than one valid driver license or ID, so you will have 30 days to obtain a new Tennessee license or ID and turn in your out of state one.
 You will have to visit a full-service driver service center to take a vision screening which is the only exam required for a new license if you have a valid one from another state.
 The fee varies depending on what type of license you need.

 - Proof of US citizenship, lawful permanent resident status or proof of authorized stay or temporary legal presence in the US.

 - Proof of any name changes if different than name on proof of citizenship documents.

 - Two proofs of state residency.
-Evidence must contain your name with your resident address and not be more than four months old.
+Evidence must contain your name with your resident address and not be more than 4 months old.
 P.O. boxes are not valid.

-- Your Social Security number or a completed Social Security Number Affidavit if you don't own a Social Security number.
+- Your Social Security number or a completed Social Security Number Affidavit (Form SF-1324/RDA1348) if you don't own a Social Security number.

 If you are not a licensed driver, a Tennessee ID card is a good thing to have.
 It lets you travel by plane in the US and beyond.
 It is also a valid form of ID for banking, signing a contract or enjoying the nightlife.

 The identity requirements are the same for getting an ID as they are for a license and Tennessee has two types of IDs: one that expires and one for disabled persons (both physically and mentally) that does not expire.

 Things you will need to register your vehicle:

 - Emissions testing certificate, if applicable.
 Not all counties require it.